 Stock Split Calculator

-Start with the three main inputs in the form.
-Enter the current share price as the pre-split trading price for one share.
-Enter the current number of shares you own or want to model.
-Then type the split ratio in the ratio box.
-For standard forward splits, the natural input is exactly what you see in a headline, such as 2:1, 3:1, or 3:2.
+Start with the three inputs in the form, beginning with the stock split values you already know from the announcement.
+Enter the current share price as the pre-split quote, the number of shares you hold or want to model, and the split ratio exactly as it appears for a standard forward split, such as 2:1, 3:1, or 3:2.

 In plain language, the fields mean the following:

-• Current Share Price: the market price per share before the split takes effect.
+• Current Share Price: the quote before the stock split takes effect.

 • Current Number of Shares: the number of shares you own or the hypothetical amount you want to test.